dawsonbdo/good_deals_free_stuff_daily/README.md

 Now also added Discord webhook functionality to send an automated message at the same time.

 Python script is executed daily via cron on a Raspberry Pi 4.

+Additional functionality implemented 4/25/21 to allow for alerts for prebuilt PCs with a 3070/3080 in them.